ehb-nj/iac-magic-box/40-terraform/rke2-k3s/README.md

 ```
 cp env.tfvars.example env.tfvars
 ```
 Modify the variables to match your environment.
+Change the Kubernetes deployment type with this variable : `kubernetes = "rke2" # rke2 or k3s`

 ### Launching the magic